-Garden center customers frequently come to me with questions like, “should I prune mock orange that didn’t flower this year.”
+Garden center customers frequently come to me with questions like, “should I prune my mock orange that didn’t flower this year?”.
 My answer is: yes.
 For the overall general health of the shrub, mock orange pruning should be done once a year, not just when it doesn’t bloom or has gotten overgrown.
 Even dwarf varieties need a good pruning each year.
 Continue reading to learn how to trim mock orange shrubs.

 Pruning a Mock Orange